wb70i9/swayze-resume/index_2027.md

 ## Summary

 Motivated software engineering student with experience in web development and digital marketing.
 Strong problem-solving and analytical skills, ability to implement test plans, and experience in code reviews.
-Experience in teaching and front-end web development, with a track record of increasing lead generation and conversion rates.
+Experienced in teaching and front-end web development, with a track record of increasing lead generation and conversion rates.
 Strong collaborator with a passion for using technical skills to contribute to innovative product creation and refinement.

 ## Education